 We want tenants to help shape our services.
 There are lots of different ways for you to have your say about your community, Cube and the way we work.

 It is also a great way to meet new people, learn new skills and have fun.

-You can join in a conversation with us on Facebook – or you can become part of our panels or forums.
+You might prefer to join in a conversation with us on Facebook – or you can become part of our panels, forums or committees.
 You may also want to apply to become a tenant Board Member.